LarremoreLab/wiserank/README.md

 # wiserank

 **wiserank** is a simple platform for running pairwise comparison experiments: participants can select a set of items to compare, make pairwise comparisons, and visualize an inferred ranking.
-Made with [flask](https://flask.palletsprojects.com/en/3.0.x/) and [Vue.js](https://vuejs.org/), wiserank can either be run locally to support experiments in a lab setting or developed into a full web application.
+Made with [flask](https://flask.palletsprojects.com/en/3.0.x/) and [Vue.js](https://vuejs.org/), wiserank can either be run locally to support experiments in a lab setting or slightly modified for use as a full web application.

 ## Tutorial